8 Weekend Getaways from NYC

 I took this photo of blossoms on a weekend getaway from NYC

 Searching for the best weekend getaways from NYC?
 Well, you are in the right place!
-As a New York local, what I love most about The Empire State is that within just a few hours’ drive or train ride, I can swap the city’s nonstop energy for scenic mountains, a charming river town, or a relaxing beach, depending on my mood.
-In my guide, I'm sharing my favorites that I personally vetted on our four week road trip.
-I hope you enjoy them too.
+As a New York local for 10 years, what I love most about The Empire State is that within just a few hours’ drive or train ride, I can swap the city’s nonstop energy for scenic mountains, a river town, or a relaxing beach, depending on my mood.
+I hope you enjoy my favorites too.

 The Crystal Springs Resort